 If none of your friends want to be the designated driver or you are curious in learning a lot more about Nova Scotia and our wines then taking a wine tour of the Annapolis Valley is your best bet.
 Wine tours can either pick you up in Halifax for a day trip to the valley or can pick you up in the valley if you are already there.
 There are wine tours of various sizes available as well.
 For example the Stella Rose B&B offers personal private wine tours for their guests hosted by one of the owners.
 You can also check out the Taste Your Own Adventure tours that offer private tours around the valley.
 From restaurants to vineyards, craft beer breweries, cideries and more all catered to your interests and tastes.

-There are also a few bus tours available like the Magic Winery Bus.
-In “normal” years the Magic Winery Bus offers a hop on hop off bus tour to several vineyards in the valley.
+There are also a few bus tours available like the Magic Winery Bus that offers a hop on hop off bus tour to several vineyards in the valley.
 This is a great way to tour around the vineyards at your own pace.
-In 2020 the tours were offered with 4 vineyard stops and a one hour stop at each.
+The tours are offered with four vineyard stops and a one hour stop at each.
 This gives you plenty of time to enjoy the included samples and food at each stop as well as offering time to shop and grab a few more drinks of your favourites.
-All tours are socially distanced with masks required as of 2020.

 Go to a U-Pick and Pick Apples